DEFRA/fcp-mpdp-journey-test-suite/README.md

 2. The Dockerfile's entrypoint script should return exit code of 0 if the test suite passes or 1/>0 if it fails

-3. Test reports should be published to S3 using the script in `./bin/publish-tests.sh`
+3. Test reports should be published to S3 using the script in `./bin/publish-tests.sh` in Allure format

 ## Running on GitHub